Create a Client-side Key

 Setting Authorized Origins

 Client-side keys are exposed in the application and thus require additional security measures.
 The minimum requirement is to whitelist URLs that requests can be sent from.
-In development you’ll need to add the local domain you test your application from.
-This is commonly http://localhost
+Client-side keys support two types of origins:Web Origins

 followed by a port number such as 3000